 Google Analytics Cookies + GDPR Compliance

-GDPR is pretty clear when it comes to cookies: You must obtain explicit consent from visitors before using Google Analytics cookies to collect personal information.
+GDPR laws are pretty clear about cookies: You must obtain explicit consent from visitors before using Google Analytics cookies to collect personal information.

 Keep in mind that one general cookie consent notice won’t cut it.
 To collect any identifying information, you need specific consent for analytical cookies before you can run the tracking code.
-And, your cookie notice needs to follow certain GDPR standards.
+Your cookie notice also needs to follow certain GDPR standards.

 To learn more about GDPR, check out our guide to making your site GDPR-compliant.